List of Star Wars television series: Tales (2022–present)

-Young Jedi Adventures
+Young Jedi Adventures (2023–present)

-In May 2022, a Young Jedi Adventures animated series was announced at Star Wars Celebration.
+In May 2022, the Young Jedi Adventures animated series was announced at Star Wars Celebration Anaheim.
 The series is targeted at young audiences and their families, and is set during the High Republic era, following a group of younglings as they learn the ways of the Force, including compassion, self-discipline, team work and patience, to become Jedi Knights.
-The series will be released in full on April 26, 2023, on Disney+ and on Disney Junior.
+Three animated shorts introducing the characters of the series premiered on the Disney Jr. YouTube channel on March 27, 2023, with an additional three released at a later point, before all six will be released on Disney+ on April 26.
+The series premiered on May 4, 2023, on Disney+ and on Disney Jr.

+Maul – Shadow Lord

+In April 2025, the Maul – Shadow Lord animated series was announced at Star Wars Celebration Japan.
+The series will cover the period following the Clone Wars where the former Sith Lord Maul attempts to rebuild his criminal syndicate on a planet unknown to the Empire, while teaching a new apprentice.
+Sam Witwer will reprise his voice role as Maul from previous Star Wars media.
+The series is expected to premiere in 2026.

+Star Wars: Visions Presents

+A new series titled Star Wars Visions Presents, as a spin-off to Star Wars: Visions was announced at Star Wars Celebration on April 19, 2025.
+The first season will be The Ninth Jedi, a full anime series building on the shorts of the same name.
+The series will be released in 2026.

-Animated micro-series and shorts
+Micro-series and shorts

 Clone Wars (2003–2005)

 After the release of Attack of the Clones, developed and drawn by Genndy Tartakovsky.
 Cartoon Network produced and aired the micro-series Clone Wars from 2003 to weeks before the 2005 release of Revenge of the Sith, as the series featured events set between those films.

-The plot in the series was intended as prequel to then upcoming Revenge of The Sith and directly leads to the starting point in the movie.
+The plot in the series was intended as prequel to the then-upcoming Revenge of the Sith and directly leads to the starting point of the movie.

 It won the Primetime Emmy Awards for Outstanding Animated Program in 2004 and 2005.